Health information

 Expressing your breast milk

-How to express breastmilk for your baby who is premature or sick using your hand or a pump.
+How to express breast milk for your baby who is premature or sick using your hand or a pump.

 Extracorporeal membrane oxygenation (ECMO)